jjla26/meet/README.md

       Given the user wanted to see a summary of upcoming events When the user opens the summary sections in the app Then he can see the chart with the upcoming events by city

+### Do you want to experiment with this project?
+Clone this repository using: git clone https://github.com/jjla26/meet.git After cloning the repository run: npm install to install all the

+#### IMPORTANT (If you want to deploy your project)
+This project is using a private Google Calendar API.
+Therefore, you need to create your own google account, configurate your Google Calendar API to get the credentials and add them to your project.
+However, it can be used locally without problems =).

+### To run the tests
+After cloning this project and installing the dependencies you can run the tests using: npm run test